KMFDManic/bright_snes9x/README.md

 - memory randomization.
 Only Super Off Road seems to use it so far.

 - hardware chipset emulation.
-Name your files dsp1.bin, dsp1b.bin, dsp2.bin, dsp3.bin, dsp4.bin, st0010.bin, st0011.bin and place in Retroarch system folder.
+Name your BIOS files dsp1.bin, dsp1b.bin, dsp2.bin, dsp3.bin, dsp4.bin, st0010.bin, st0011.bin, cx4.bin and place in Retroarch system folder.

 - there's a rough chance of dropoff6 coming out.
 But there's honestly not much left to be added.
 Interest is naturally low.
 Likely almost no one will find out about this build and I can keep it a secret!